Combining clustering of variables and feature selection using random forests: Description of the methodology

+During a RF run, an estimation of the prediction error and a measure of variable importance can be computed.
+Out-Of-Bag (OOB) error of a RF $\hat{f}$ is defined as $\mathrm{OOBerror}(\hat{f}) = \frac{1}{n} \mathrm{Card} \left\{ i \in \{ 1,\ldots,n \} \: | \: y_i \neq \hat{y_i} \right\}$, where $\hat{y_i}$ is the majority class label among predictions of the trees $\hat{h}_l$ for which $y_i$ is OOB, that is for which $y_i$ was not chosen in the bootstrap sample used to build $\hat{h}_l$.
 Variable Importance (VI) also uses the OOB samples (all observations of the learning set not included in a bootstrap sample) to compute a measure of the link between $Y$ and a variable $X^j$.
-It is defined as follows:
+The idea is that the more the mean error of a tree on its OOB sample increases when the link between $X^j$ and $Y$ is broken, the more important the variable is.